csongoose/TruControl/README.md

 The config.yml file contains the server's access url (that you need to set) and the port for the arduino (COM3 by default).

-The project is fully open source, you can do anything what you want with it, although it would be nice if you could send me a message when you do it.
+The project is fully open source, you can do anything what you want with it, although it would be nice if you could send me a message if you do it.

 The commandline for the arduino can be found in the arduino directory.